Memorandum of Understanding UCSC FA and the University of California

 2. Within fifteen (15) working days after receipt of such notice, the administration will meet with the Association at a mutually convenient time and place for the purpose of meeting and conferring concerning the proposed change.
 If the parties reach agreement effecting a change in a term or condition of employment which is within the scope of representation at the divisional level, that agreement including its duration shall be reduced to writing, signed by the parties and shall become a part of this Memorandum of Understanding.
 In no event, however, shall the duration of the agreement extend beyond the expiration date of the Memorandum of Understanding of which it becomes a part.

-If after forty-five (45) working days from the opening of the meeting and conferring, no agreement has been reached, the meeting and conferring shall be terminated and the administration shall have no further obligation with respect to meeting and conferring on the subject of the proposed change except as provided for in Section II.
-B. of the Memorandum of Understanding.
+If after forty-five (45) working days from the opening of the meeting and conferring, no agreement has been reached, the meeting and conferring shall be terminated and the administration shall have no further obligation with respect to meeting and conferring on the subject of the proposed change except as provided for in Section II.B. of the Memorandum of Understanding.

-3. Neither party may invoke the statutory impasse procedure or any alternative impasse procedure in order to resolve any impasse in the meeting and conferring under this Section II.
-A.
+3. Neither party may invoke the statutory impasse procedure or any alternative impasse procedure in order to resolve any impasse in the meeting and conferring under this Section II.A.

-4. Once the Association has proposed a change in a term or condition of employment and meeting and conferring has occurred, regardless of the outcome, the administration shall have no obligation to meet and confer concerning any change proposed by the Association in that term or condition of employment for at lest one year from the date on which the meeting and conferring is concluded or the termination of this Memorandum of understanding, whichever is earlier.
+4. Once the Association has proposed a change in a term or condition of employment and meeting and conferring has occurred, regardless of the outcome, the administration shall have no obligation to meet and confer concerning any change proposed by the Association in that term or condition of employment for at least one year from the date on which the meeting and conferring is concluded or the termination of this Memorandum of Understanding, whichever is earlier.

 B. Administration Proposals

-1. If the administration proposes a change in any term or condition of employment within the scope of representation at the divisional level, it shall give to the Association such notice as required by HEERA of the proposed change and specify a date (not earlier than thirty (30) calendar days during the Fall, Winter and Spring term of instruction or forty-five (45) calendar days at other times) by which the Association must notify the administration that it wishes to meet and confer prior to its being effected.
+1. If the administration proposes a change in any term or condition of employment within the scope of representation at the divisional level, it shall give to the Association notice of the proposed change and specify a date (not earlier than thirty (30) calendar days during the Fall, Winter and Spring term of instruction or forty-five (45) calendar days at other times) by which the Association must notify the administration that it wishes to meet and confer prior to its being effected.
 The administration shall make every reasonable effort to insure that its representatives are aware of the notification obligation contained in this section.

 2. If the Association has failed to notify the administration that it wishes to engage in meeting and conferring on the change within the time specified, the administration may effect the proposed change without any further obligation to meet and confer with the Association on the matter for a period of at least one year after the change has become effective or the termination of the Memorandum of Understanding, whichever is earlier.